guillermomuntaner/Burritos/README.md

 // Access the wrapped value:
 value

-// You can also access the wrapper by using $
+// You can also access the wrapper by using _
-$value // <- This is the SomeWrapper<String> instance
+_value // <- This is the SomeWrapper<String> instance
 ```